brandon-300/AniChan-web/README.md

 2. Sign in or create an account (email/password or Google).
 3. Browse anime, view details, leave comments.
 4. Use the chat to message other users.
-5. Admin panel: manage content, send reports, purge cache.
+5. Admin panel: manage content, regenerate sitemap, purge cache.

 ---